Dhruv2012/Arduino-digitalwrite-fast/README.md

 # Arduino-digitalwrite-fast
-Alternate functions for writing to gpio pins in arduino ARM and AVR.
+Alternate functions for fast digital writing to gpio pins in arduino ARM and AVR.